numalariamodeling/FE-2023-examples/README.md

 A few primary scripts are provided at the main level of this repository including running examples and analyzers.
 Most of the work for this course will be done by you building your own scripts based on the instructions with the help of these scripts.
 For each week, suggested simulation scripts for comparison or help during the exercise are provided in the respective week's [solution scripts](https://github.com/numalariamodeling/FE-2023-examples/tree/main/solution_scripts) folder.
 There is also an analyzer collection file in the solutions scripts that includes many commonly used analyzers that you may want to explore in more depth for your project. **Note: if you use an analyzer from the collection, be sure to add the right reporters to create the necessary output files.**

 **Prerequisites:**
-Before running the weekly example scripts, please ensure that the emodpy virtual environment has been successfully [installed](https://faculty-enrich-2022.netlify.app/modules/install-emod/) **UPDATE LINK** and that this [repository has been cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your home directory on QUEST, ideally as _/home/<.username>/FE-2023-examples_.
+Before running the weekly example scripts, please ensure that the emodpy virtual environment has been successfully [installed](https://numalariamodeling.github.io/FE-2023-quarto-website/guides/install_guide.html) and that this [repository has been cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your home directory on QUEST, ideally as _/home/<.username>/FE-2023-examples_.
 Running your scripts will require that the emodpy virtual environment is loaded and assumes files are run from a working directory set to where the script is located.
 On QUEST there is an existing venv that can be loaded using `source activate /projects/b1139/environments/emodpy_alt` - this environment uses the idmtools platform `SLURM_LOCAL`.
 Before you start on an exercise, make sure that you have pulled or fetched the latest changes from the repository (see git-guides [git-pull](https://github.com/git-guides/git-pull)).

 ## Week 1: Overview of EMOD
 This week we will be discussing EMOD's general structure and content as well as making sure you are ready to run the model on our linux-based HPC, QUEST.
 You will set up your own virtual environment to run EMOD via emodpy and idmtools and clone this github repository to your home directory on QUEST.
 We will not be running any example scripts, but please familiarize yourself with the repo, website, and EMOD documentation.